tinymce/tinymce-docs/plugins/a11ychecker.md

 {{site.premiumplugin}}

-The `a11ychecker` premuim plugin enables you to check the HTML for various WCAG & Section 508 accessibility problems.
+The `a11ychecker` premium plugin enables you to check the HTML for various WCAG & Section 508 accessibility problems.
 It has an auto repair feature that lets a user fix identified problems.

 ##### Example: